JenniferPylko/openlore/cosmology/conduits/warble/regions/radiance/introduction.md

 <meta property="og:description" content="The Radiance was a continent west of The Blear.">

-The Blear was a continent west of The Blear
+The Radiance was a continent west of The Blear

 ## Regions